Customer-Centric Leadership Traits

-So what does it take to be a Customer Centric Leader?
+So what does it take to be a Customer-Centric Leader?

-Firstly, Customer Centric leaders relentlessly demonstrate a genuine interest in their customers every single day.
+Firstly, Customer-Centric leaders relentlessly demonstrate a genuine interest in their customers every single day.

 What does this mean in practice?
 It actually means that you as a leader have the customer always on top of your mind.

-Regardless whether the subject is of strategic, financial, or operational nature, you ensure that the customer is always an integral part of the discussion, decision, and solution.
+Regardless of whether the subject is of strategic, financial, or operational nature, you ensure that the customer is always an integral part of the discussion, decision, and solution.

 By doing so, you are signaling clearly the importance of the customer to all internal and external stakeholders, who in their turn will be encouraged to do the same.

-Customer Centric leaders listen to and talk with their customers.
+Customer-Centric leaders listen to and talk with their customers.

 Direct communication with your customers is vital to any successful endeavor.
 All the time?
-Yes all the time!
+Yes, all the time!

-Genuine Customer-Centric leaders are actively inviting their customers to provide their feedback, suggestions and ideas all the time.
+Genuine Customer-Centric leaders are actively inviting their customers to provide their feedback, suggestions, and ideas all the time.

 Ensure that you are available on social media.
 At the same time, it goes without saying that you cannot be online 24/7, but you assign someone to manage your social media account, while keeping yourself in the loop to ensure that your presentation is a genuine reflection of you as a customer-centric leader.